YAVSRG/YAVSRG/docs/code_style.md

 Nested functions may not need types if they are short and clear, but lean towards also adding annotations anyway

 Methods on classes must have type annotations on all parameters and the return type
-The return type may be omitted if it's `unit` or the same as the class itself
+`.Draw()` and `.Update(elapsed_ms, moved)` are excepted from this for the time being

-Methods should avoid currying and have a single bracketed arguments list
+Methods should never use currying and instead have a single bracketed arguments list
 ```fsharp
 type ScoreProcessor(...) =